Mira Connect Supports Lightware MMX and Taurus UCX Video Switchers

 - other applications with more equipment including video switchers and DSP audio systems with microphones and conferencing capabilities

-Mira Connect makes it easy to use Lightware MMX video switchers in any application.
+Mira Connect makes it easy to use Lightware MMX and Taurus UCX video switchers in any application.

 Next, enable the specific video inputs you’d like to have active, select an icon, and enter meaningful labels and optional descriptions.
 When done configuring the inputs, click Add Equipment to save them.
 The video switcher is now controlled by Mira Connect!